rohitchavan-git/gitKraken-User-Guide/README.md

 13. On GitKraken, click the "Pull" button.
 14. Now your local repo is up to date.

-# Part 3: Working with another repo and Branches
+# Chapter 3: Working with another repo and Branches
 1. Go to https://github.com/rohitchavan-git/full-stack-angular5-springboot2-example
 2. Click the "Fork" icon in the top right to fork this repo to your github account.